Sz-Tim/isRev/ms/msDraft.md

 # Conclusion
-In summary, ant elevational ranges are narrowest at tropical latitudes, leading to higher gradient-wide beta diversity and high species turnover.
+Ant elevational ranges are narrowest at tropical latitudes, leading to higher gradient-wide beta diversity and high species turnover in the tropics.
 This trend becomes less distinct at higher taxonomic levels where elevational ranges become broader and communities become increasingly nested.
-The elevational species richness patterns do not vary systematically across latitudes, in contrast to elevational ranges and beta diversity.
+The elevational species richness patterns do not vary systematically across latitudes in contrast to elevational ranges and beta diversity.
-Elevational species richness is a conglomerate property across subfamilies and genera rather than just a function of the most speciose subtaxon.
+Elevational species richness is a conglomerate property across subfamilies and genera rather than a function of only the most speciose subtaxon.
-**The broad similarity of richness patterns along a given gradient, including among species, within and among genera, and within and among subfamilies, suggests that despite large biological differences, similar factors may influence the elevational distribution of ant species across many genera and subfamilies.**
+The richness patterns along a given gradient are broadly similar among species, within and among genera, and within and among subfamilies.
+Similar factors likely influence the elevational distribution of ant species across many genera and subfamilies despite dramatic biological differences.
-Thus, while range sizes and changes in species composition are inherently tied to variation in species richness, they are not as directly relevant to richness patterns at the scale of elevational gradients.
+Thus, while range sizes and changes in species composition are inherently linked to variation in species richness, they are not as directly relevant to richness patterns at the scale of elevational gradients.

 ---

+# Table Caption
+**Table 1** Robust datasets used for analyses.
+References marked with an asterisk (*) did not provide species-level range data.

 # Figure Legends
 **Fig. 1** Ant species elevational range sizes increase with latitude.